 WP Featherlight is an ultra lightweight jQuery lightbox for WordPress images and galleries.
-It is simple, clean and works seamlessly.
+It is simple and clean, and works seamlessly.

 Lightbox plugins are many and varied.
 Some of them try to do far too much, while some of them are simpler and more efficient.
-In the class of simpler lightbox plugins, WP Featherlight is one that beats them all.
+In the class of simpler lightbox plugins, WP Featherlight beats them all.

-The guy behind WP Featherlight, Rob Neu, had this to say about why the plugin is so valuable:
+The guy behind WP Featherlight, Rob Neu, told us why the plugin is so valuable: